admin-ch/CovidCertificate-UIdoc/README.md

 The csv separator is ;.
 It means that you can't use the ; in the columns of the csv file.

+The two supported file format encodings are UTF-8 (prefferred) and Windows-1252

 ## Create a csv with excel

 In order to put your data in a csv, we recommend to use Excel.
 You can follow the following steps: